May 12, 2014

 - Provide stable scratching posts and boards around your home.
 Offer different materials like carpet, sisal, wood, and cardboard, as well as different styles (vertical and horizontal).
 Use toys and catnip to entice your cat to use the posts and boards.

 - Ask your veterinarian about soft plastic caps (like Soft Paws®) that are glued to the cat's nails.
 They need to be replaced about every six weeks.

-- Use a special tape (like Sticky Paws®) on furniture to deter your cat from unwanted scratching.
+- Attach a special tape (like Sticky Paws®) to furniture to deter your cat from unwanted scratching.

 Declawing and tendonectomies should be reserved only for those rare cases in which a cat has a medical problem that would warrant such surgery, such as the need to remove cancerous nail bed tumors.